 Research tells us it is never too early to start reading to children.
 From the day they are born, infants, toddlers, and preschoolers develop language skills and pre-literacy skills every day that help them become readers.
 Children need between 10,000-12,000 words in their vocabulary to be ready for kindergarten, and reading is one of the best ways to develop these important skills.

-Schedule daily reading time.
 Just as you schedule other family activities, like dinner, gymnastics, bath night, etc., schedule reading time as part of your daily routine.

-Read environmental print.
 Environmental print is the print of everyday life.
 It’s the print that appears in signs, labels, and logos.
 It appears in street signs, cereal boxes, labels on a granola bar, and the N in New Horizon Academy.
 For many emergent readers, environmental print helps bridge the connection between letters and first efforts to read.
 Point out the printed words in your home and other places you take your child such as the grocery store.

-Listen to audio books or podcasts in the car.
 Turn off the radio and listen to an audio book or podcast.
 Your local library has great audio books for children, and there are tons of wonderful podcasts for children.
 Here are a few of our favorite podcasts:

 - Sesame Street – It features your favorite characters and offers fun stories, songs, alphabet activities, and more.